Barhakhari/barhakhari.github.io/faq.md

 ---

 ### 7. **What does the in-app purchase include?**
-The one-time in-app purchase removes ads from the app, providing an uninterrupted learning experience for your child.
+The one-time in-app purchase removes ads from the app, providing an uninterrupted learning experience for user.

 ---